calellfiguerres/451-room-booking-system/README.md

 Setup the PGAdmin database
 - create a .env in app/server
 - put into the .env file:
-    # The port the server should run on
     PORT=3007 # random port

     # Connection information to PostgreSQL